User-green/OP5P-fan-fix/README.md

 ## How to control PWM via /sys?

-You can find basic instruction in file `set-fan-to-max.sh`.
+You can find basic instruction in file `clear_fan.sh`.

 ## What is next?